alantippins/agentic-ux-patterns/README.md

 Design Implications:
 - Integrate audit logs, previews, and undo states.
 - Show upcoming agent actions and allow cancellation.

-- Action: Build preview, undo, and rollback into flows.
+Action: Sketch the “oh no” moments.
+What would the user want to undo, or preview, and how?

 🔍 Example: Devin (Cognition)
 Devin previews diffs and lets users approve or reject changes before merging.